onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 #europe - drink from a bottle with its cap in my eye, also mess yourself up with milk or beetroot when opening the cap

+Draw an eye and open it like in clockwork orange & hold the head like agent smith did with neo in front of the train saying something is inevitable

+Operate on a dummy head (the ball) to insert the chip, squirt some ketchup on yourself when you crack it open with the power drill

 a YouTube video can have titles in multiple languages by adding translated titles and descriptions in YouTube Studio.

 overthink in progress t-shirt